 Caution must be taken when relying on books written about Afro-Ancestors during the colonial era.
 Many are tainted with the racists’ sentiments of the day.
 Contemporary authors of Caribbean history and life, present Afro-Barbados ancestors from positions of empowerment, rather than as passive actors in a political environment that denounced everything, Black.
 Pencil Sketches of Barbadian Life for example also contains an article about my g-grandfather, James Nathaniel Lovell, aka Brother Lally.
 Excerpt:

-Books are very valuable sources when researching family history.
+Books are precious sources when researching family history.
 They give meat, context to the names and dates that you uncover.
-The internet is a great source for free books about Barbados history.
+The internet is an excellent source for free books about Barbados history.
 One of my favorites is free Google e-books.
 This search results in both informational text and fiction.

 Your public libraries, universities and history institutions, including their online databases, are also good sources for published sources about Barbados history and culture.